paulsnyk/devsecops-workshop/content/70_IaC/75_Step5_Remediation.md

 weight: 75
 ---

-## Step 5 Use the Snuk UI to get remediation advice
+## Step 5 Use the Snyk UI to get remediation advice

 Now that Snyk is connected to your GitHub Account, import the Repo into Snyk as a Project.